RCMBF/Horizontal-Compression/README.md

 # Horizontal-Compression
 This repository contains the implementation of the Horizontal-Compression Algorithm (HC) and Lean-assisted proofs about its properties.
   - The HorizontalCompression folder contains the full Lean4 project, with both the algorithm and related proofs:
-    - "HorizontalCompression/Main.lean" contains the proof of the main theorem (Coverage and Soundness of HC);
+    - "HorizontalCompression/Main.lean" is the proof of the main theorem (Coverage and Soundness of HC);
     - "HorizontalCompression/Example.lean" shows how to compress proofs with the Lean4 implementation of HC;
     - "HorizontalCompression/HorizontalCompression.lean" is the Lean file used to import the project's libraries.
   - "HorizontalCompressionEXEC.lean" contains the Lean4 implementation of the Horizontal-Compression Algorithm;